RoadrunnerWMC/ndspy/docs/source/api/__init__.rst

 .. py:class:: Processor

-    :base class: :py:class:`enum.Enum`
+    :base class: :py:class:`enum.IntEnum`

     An enumeration that distinguishes between the Nintendo DS's two processors.

     .. data:: ARM9

-        The ARM9 processor.
+        Value 9: the ARM9 processor.
 This is the main processor used by the DS.

     .. data:: ARM7

-        The ARM7 processor.
+        Value 7: the ARM7 processor.
 This is used for less-important tasks, and to play GBA games.

 .. py:class:: WaveType